bobbyromeo/mypihc/README.md

 Configuration Overview
 ==================
-All configuration is handle in the file: config.ini and assuming you have Foscam cameras do the following:
+All configuration is handle in the file: config.ini.
+I've created this code while using two Foscams cameras as they have a relatively simple API for things like snapshots and basic pan/tilt.
+Other cameras with different APIs may still work, however modification would need to be done.
+If you have Foscam cameras you shouldn't have any problems.

+The code may still prove useful to you for other features, i.e. RF module, PIR sensor, or Temp./humidity sensor.

+So assuming you have Foscam cameras, do the following:

-    i) Follow the Basic Setup
+    i) Follow the Basic Setup portion (below)

     ii) Configure your cameras in the appropriate sections [camera1], [camera2]